The Rev. John McCall celebrates with members of Taiwan’s Amis culture

 The Rev. John McCall, who has served in partnership with the Presbyterian Church of Taiwan for more than 20 years, has learned that each invitation is different and sometimes challenging to navigate.
 But when he leaves, he always feels blessed.

 “We left the station and began to wind up a mountain road,” he wrote.
 “I had taken this road many years before, but ever since the new highway was built, this road has been the road less traveled.
-I found that it is now traveled by many motorcycle enthusiasts, so on Saturday morning there were lots of people out enjoying the fresh air.
-Since Taiwanese are unable to travel abroad this summer, the island is packed with individuals and families who want to be out and about.
-Since the virus has been well-controlled here, the government encourages people to go out and spend their money as long as they wear masks and practice social distancing.”
+I found that it is now traveled by many motorcycle enthusiasts, so on Saturday morning there were lots of people out enjoying the fresh air.”

 They arrived at the retreat center, down a narrow mountain road to the river, to meet church members of the Amis tribe, one of 16 official tribes in Taiwan.
 The Amis tribe is the largest tribe numerically in Taiwan and traditionally have lived along the ocean, making their living as fisher folk.
 McCall has been a clergy member of the Western Amis Presbytery (which includes most of the urban Amis churches) for 20 years, so he immediately felt welcome.